-Part 4: How to Edit Northern Lights Photos.
+How To Edit Northern Lights Photos

 This is the final installment of my ‘How to Shoot the Aurora’ series, where I explain what is aurora, what gear you need to capture the aurora, how to shoot it, and how to edit your aurora photos.
 This post covers how to edit your photos of the northern lights.